24 R&D breakthroughs that shaped 2024

 - Advanced eye and hand tracking technologies

 In 2024, Apple debuted the Vision Pro, its inaugural spatial computing headset, in February 2024.
 The device utilizes the M2 chip for processing power and boasts dual 4K micro-OLED displays for immersive visuals.
 Advanced eye and hand tracking technology enables intuitive interaction with the virtual environment.
-Initial applications focus on entertainment and productivity, offering users new ways to experience content and accomplish tasks.
+Initial applications focus on entertainment and productivity.
 A second-generation Vision Pro is reportedly under development.
 This next iteration is rumored to incorporate the more powerful M5 chip for a substantial performance boost.
 The current Vision Pro’s high price point has limited its adoption.
 Future versions may address this with more affordable options, expanding the potential user base.
 Software updates, like visionOS 2.2 with its expanded display options, aim to enhance functionality and user experience.
-Apple is likely to prioritize software development to maintain the platform’s appeal.
-While initial reception has been mixed, the Vision Pro represents Apple’s foray into the evolving landscape of spatial computing.

 - Georgia Tech develops iron chloride cathode